Crushing The Biggest Solana Liquid Staking Misconceptions

 What “Liquid” Really Means

-The liquidity in liquid staking comes from the LST itself, not from the underlying staked SOL.
-When you deposit SOL into a stake pool, that SOL is delegated to validators and becomes part of the active stake that secures the Solana network.
-It does not move, and it does not become unstaked simply because you transfer or trade the LST that represents it.
+Liquidity comes from the LST itself, not from moving the underlying SOL.
+When SOL is deposited into a stake pool, it is delegated to validators and becomes part of Solana’s active stake.

 How Stake Pools Keep SOL Actively Staked